 Jet—fossilized driftwood similar to coal— is hard, black or dark brown in color, and found primarily in Yorkshire, England, Spain, France's Aude region, Germany, and other parts of northern Europe, Asia, and North America.
-Often referred to as "Whitby jet," many souvenir and mourning pieces made of this substance were carved and sold in this English town during the peak of its popularity.
+Often referred to as "Whitby jet," many souvenirs and mourning pieces made of this substance were carved and sold in this English town during the peak of its popularity.

 History of Jet